KylanZzz/OOD-assignment-4/res/README.txt

 value.
 Note: If the closing price on the inputted date cannot be found, then the next earliest available closing price is used instead.
 If no other earlier closing price can be found, then 0 is assumed.

+--Calculate Portfolio Performance--
+Users can calculate the performance of a portfolio between two dates.
+The performance of a portfolio is simply the value of the portfolio at various times.
+This performance is displayed on a graph of portfolio value versus time (date).
+Keep in mind that this should only be performed between two dates where NO TRANSACTIONS have occurred.
+This is because transactions such as buying and selling would affect the actual value of the portfolio but not the performance (IE: increasing shares would make it seem like the portfolio value has increased, but is not reflective of high performance because that increase may only be a result of the increased shares that were bought)

+--Saving a Portfolio--
+Users can also save a portfolio to disk.
+This is done by logging all transactions, then writing to a .txt file.
+The name of the file is saved as such:
+    [name of portfolio]_[year]-[month]-[day]T[hour]-[minutes]-[seconds].txt
+where the date/time used is the date/time that the save was created.
+This naming is AUTOMATICALLY DONE and CANNOT BE CHANGED.
+If you would like to create your own saves, use this format:
+    [name of portfolio]_[your own custom identifier].txt
+Only save files that start with the name of the portfolio followed by an underscore '_' will be recognized as a valid save.
+Furthermore, each line in a save file represents a transaction that was made to the portfolio; The order of these lines doesn't matter (you can put the earliest transaction at the top, bottom, or anywhere in between).
+Here is how to format each transaction in a save file:
+    BUY:MM/DD/YYYY,[shares],[ticker]
+            IE: BUY:04/20/2005,200.0,AAPL
+    SELL:MM/DD/YYYY,[shares],[ticker]
+            IE: SELL:04/20/2005,100.0,AAPL
+    REBALANCE:MM/DD/YYYY,[ticker1]=>[price1];[ticker2]=>[price2],[ticker1]=>[proportion1],[ticker2]=>[proportion2]
+        Where ticker#=>price# is the ticker of a stock and the price of that stock at the given date and ticker#=>proportion# is the relative value proportion of a stock to rebalance to.
+            IE: REBALANCE:04/21/2005,AAPL=>1.1213207210798;AMZN=>1.6835,AAPL=>0.5;AMZN=>0.5

+--Loading a Portfolio--
+After creating a save (whether through the program or manually written), users can choose to load a portfolio save into an existing portfolio.
+The contents of a save can only be loaded into a portfolio with the same name as the save (case insensitive).
+For example, if I created a save with a portfolio named S&P500, restarted the program, I would have to create a portfolio named S&P500 again in order to load the save that I created before.
+The reason this was implemented this way was to safeguard against accidental data corruption from the users side.
+While it may seem inconvenient at first, designing loading this way ensures that all saves correspond to the correct portfolio and no portfolio can be "crossed" with another.

 --Configuration--
 The application is currently configured to use the AlphaVantage API to retrieve stock data, with